autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 ## OfflineApps ##

+This was designed for applications that are behind a login or not available via normal internet "acquisitional" methods.

-This processor will allow you to simply drop the vendor provided "package", in the format they provide, into a specifically named folder structure, whether local to the system running autopkg or a remote host that will be mounted, and the processor will be able to determine which version of the content to "download," even if multiple are available, which can then be used in child pkg recipes.
-This is for applications that are behind a login or not available via normal internet "acquisitional" methods.
+This processor allows you to simply drop the vendor provided "media", in the format they provide, into a specifically named directory and the processor will be able to determine which version of the content to "download," even if multiple versions are available.

+The processor originally expected the vendor content to be organized in sub-directories like `<Software Title>-<version>`, however, this is no longer required and the media can be stored in the root of the specified directory, but the naming convention **must** match or problems will occur.

+The specified directory can be local to the AutoPkg runner or on a remote host that will be mounted.  _Before_ "downloading" the processor checks the file size and because it subclasses `URLDownloader`, it uses `cURL` to "download" files.
+  * Currently the SMB mount logic uses the process in JSSImporter
+    * This prerequisite will be removed in the near future
-Checks file size before "downloading" files again, uses `cURL` to "download" files, and can mount an SMB share if required.
-(Currently the SMB mount logic assumes JSSImporter is installed, if anyone is using this processor and isn't also using JSSImporter, let me know and I can adjust the logic to not use JSSImporter.)  (_Recommended:_) The SMB server input variables values can be set in your autopkg prefs file instead of in every recipe.
+  * _Recommended:_  The SMB server input variables values can be set in your autopkg prefs file instead of in every recipe

 This processor was based on work by:
   * Jesse Peterson